-Brochures - 5 Tips for a Great Brochure
+5 Tips for a Great Brochure for Your Home Business

-Print brochures can be an effective tool in your marketing collateral arsenal, but there are several things to consider before you start having brochures printed up.
-Size is an important factor, for example.
-So is resolution.
-But perhaps most important for you to think about is that your brochure will become part of you brand identity, and design decisions and creative ideas should be made or implemented with that in mind.
+Print brochures can be an effective tool for marketing your home business, but there are several things to consider before print your brochure.
+Factors such as size and resolution, can effect how prospects react to your brochure.
+More importantly, your brochure will become part of you brand identity, so design decisions and creative ideas should be made with that in mind.

-With the abundance of available software tools that can facilitate brochure design, like Adobe Photoshop, Illustrator, Quark Xpress, and Microsoft Publisher, many home business owners decide to create their own brochures.
-But there are a few key tips a home business owner should know that will help your brochures look professional when it comes time for printing.
+With the abundance of available desktop design tools, such as Adobe Photoshop, Illustrator, Quark Xpress, and Microsoft Publisher, many home business owners decide to create their own brochures.
+However, there are a few things you should know about marketing and design to help your brochures look profession and give you the marketing results you want.

-To get some perspective on what a brochure printing service looks for in a brochure design, I asked Shawn MacKinnon, director of www.brochuresource.ca to provide his insight on how to create a great brochure.
+To get some perspective on what a brochure printing service looks for in a brochure design, I asked Shawn MacKinnon, director of Brochure Source to share his ideas on how to create a great brochure.
 His top 5 tips for creating a great brochure follow.

 Brochure Tip 1: Know Your Print Size